Mission Statement and Core Values

 Reading Area Community College is committed to providing services to our students that allow access to programs and support that is safe, equitable and inclusive.

-Reading Area Community College and the office of Disability Services welcome all qualified students with disabilities.
+Reading Area Community College and the office of Accessibility Services welcome all qualified students with disabilities.
 In accordance with Section 504 of the Rehabilitation Act, the Americans with Disabilities Act (ADA) of 1990 and the ADA Amendments Act of 2008, the college is committed to providing equal access to all programs and activities.

 RACC does not offer a specialized program for students with disabilities.
 All students, including those with disabilities, are responsible to meet the requirements outlined in RACC'S Student Code of Conduct.